Dr Squatch Soap Review

 - The Fresh Bundle: Eucalyptus Greek Yogurt, Cool Fresh Aloe, and Spearmint Basil Scrub soaps

-You have the option to add the Bay Rum Candle, which is currently the only product in its category.
-That’s a shame, since basically all of their scents would be pretty sweet as candles.
+You have the option to add any of the brand’s candles which are made in the full line of their signature scents.
+My favorite?
+The Bay Rum Candle.
 This candle conjures up a white-sand beach aroma, featuring crushed cloves, cinnamon sticks, crisp pine, and zesty orange.
 My family is from the Caribbean, and this is definitely taking me back to the islands.

 Dr Squatch Soap Reviews: What Do Customers Think?